customgento/CustomGento_Invoice-m2/README.md

 # CustomGento_Invoice (Magento 2)
-This extension extends the default Magento 2 purchase order payment method by a customer group and admin filter.
+This Magento 2 module extends the default purchase order payment method by a customer group and admin filter.
+You can use it to allow the payment method only for specific customer groups or disable it in the checkout and use it only in the admin area.

 ## Description
 This extension for Magento 2 extends the default purchase order payment method by two new configuration options: